 But for some reason, success keeps eluding you.
 Every time you start getting serious about using public speaking to propel your business forward, something happens and you end up back at square one.

 Not this time.

-Because this time you’re going to be armed with the same tips and tricks that all professional speakers, trainers and Executive Coaches use when starting out.
+Because this time you’re going to be armed with the same tips and tricks that all professional speakers, trainers, and C-Level Executives use when starting out.

 It goes without saying that speaking to many people at the same time out trumps talking with individuals on a 1-on-1 basis.

 One could argue that it takes the same amount of work talking to 50 people as it does when talking to one person.
 So being a confident public speaker is an invaluable skill to have, no matter what career path, or

 With that said, give

 Before you step out onto that stage, make sure you know your topic inside out.
 In other words, research your topic thoroughly.
 In your speech, be sure to address universal problems your audience will have concerns about.

 Do not attempt to wing it.
 The audience will see right through you, so that’s one of the worst things you can do.

 It may take some extra work and yes, the research can be tedious at times, but knowing your ‘stuff’ will pay big dividends when audience members have specific questions related to the topic at hand.